Global Business Licence (GBL) companies

 - The applicable processing fees and relevant fees.

-A GBC1 company (GBL as of January 2019) is tax resident in Mauritius and may apply for a Tax Residence Certificate (TRC) from the Director General of the MRA should this be required by the tax authorities in the jurisdiction in which the company is conducting its business.
+A GBL is tax resident in Mauritius and may apply for a Tax Residence Certificate (TRC) from the Director General of the MRA should this be required by the tax authorities in the jurisdiction in which the company is conducting its business.

-Investors may benefit from an extensive network of DTTs.
-Entities holding a GBC1 Licence (GBL as of January 2019) wishing to benefit from a DTT must obtain a TRC issued by the MRA.
+Investors may benefit from an extensive network of double taxation treaties (DTTs).
+Entities holding a GBL wishing to benefit from a DTT must obtain a TRC issued by the MRA.
+The TRC is generally issued within a period of seven days from the date of application, provided that the person has submitted the return required under the ITA 1995.

 - It has at least two directors, resident in Mauritius, of sufficient calibre to exercise independence of mind and judgment.